Estimated reading time: 6 minutes

 Used price range: $50,000 to $500,000

-Without cement trucks, it would be virtually impossible to create concrete roads, sidewalks, pathways, and freeways in a timely manner.
-Without them, concrete would need to be mixed by hand at job sites using portable mixers.
-These highly specialized vehicles transport perfectly mixed cement to job sites, which increases productivity and reduces the amount of concrete waste.
-Cement trucks are also referred to as concrete mixer trucks or cement bulkers, and they are available in various sizes depending on how much concrete is needed.
+No construction equipment guide is complete without mentioning cement trucks.
+Without them, it would be virtually impossible to create concrete roads, sidewalks, pathways, and freeways in a prompt manner.
+Instead, concrete would need to be mixed by hand at job sites using portable mixers.
+These highly specialized vehicles transport perfectly mixed cement to job sites, increasing productivity and reducing the amount of concrete waste.
+Cement trucks are also called concrete mixer trucks or cement bulkers, and they are available in various sizes depending on how much concrete is needed.

 New price range: $125,000 to $400,000

 Used price range: $25,000 to $250,000